ezemoralesmdp/ezemoralesmdp/README.md

     };

     ViewBag.Welcome = "Welcome to my GitHub!";
-    ViewBag.Description = "I'm a Programming Technician with a specialization in .NET technologies.");
+    ViewBag.Description = "I'm a Programming Technician with a specialization in .NET technologies.";

     // Enjoy my current projects :)